-For Sheldon, three options were considered: Continue to operate on coal; Restore natural gas as the primary fuel, beginning in 2028; Early shutdown in 2028.
-Forecasts of future operating costs for the three options were developed by the financial area.
+For Sheldon, three options were considered: Continue to operate on coal; Restore Natural Gas as the primary fuel, beginning in 2028; Early shutdown in 2028.
+Forecasts of future operating costs for the three options were developed by the finance cost group.
 For continued operation on coal, this included estimated capital and incremental O&M costs for compliance with Effluent Limitation Guideline (ELG) requirements.
-The restoration option reflected high level capital cost assumptions to return Sheldon to natural gas-fired operation.
+The restoration option reflected high level capital cost assumptions to return Sheldon to Natural Gas fired operation.